Food Media South, a Southern Foodways Alliance symposium, set for February 27-28 in Birmingham, Alabama, will explore storytelling in the digital era.

 Rooms are available at the nearby Embassy Suites.
 A limited block of hotel rooms reserved for Food Media South at Aloft Hotels in Homewood.
 (Last time we checked, those rooms were sold out.)
 The hotel is walking distance from Rosewood Hall, where Food Media South will convene.
 To reserve your room at the special conference rate of $139/night, call 877.822.1111 and request a room in the Food Blog South block.
 (Note that the block name is slightly different from the conference name).

 FOOD MEDIA SOUTH PRESENTERS

 A full schedule of events may be downloaded here.

 Bill Addison of Atlanta is the national restaurant critic for Eater.
-Currently he is traveling the United States and Canada in search of America’s 38 essential restaurants.
+He travels the United States and Canada in search of America’s essential restaurants.

 Tina Antolini is the host and producer of the SFA’s Gravy podcast.
 Previously she was a reporter and producer for State of the Re:Union on National Public Radio.

 Jennifer V. Cole is the deputy editor for Southern Living magazine.
 Her list of 100 Best Restaurants in the South is both inspiring and envy-inducing.